sadzo/revolut-growth-analytics/README.md

 Although I am new to ETL pipelines and LookML, I wanted to challenge myself next to my already experienced work in PowerBI, explore these technologies independently, and show that I can quickly learn and apply new tools.

 This repository documents the entire journey from raw synthetic banking data → ETL pipeline → data models → dashboards.
 Each step is explained in a clear, notes-style format to reflect my learning process and thought structure.

+> **Note:**
+> This README is intentionally much longer than a typical production README.
+> Since the focus of this project was to explore the full analytics engineering workflow step by step, I kept all explanations, notes, and thought processes in a single place.
+> In a real development environment, this would be split into separate documentation files (ETL docs, data model docs, LookML docs, dashboard specs), but for this internship project I preferred to keep everything together, since it was my main documentation tool.

 ---